ElectrozDen/polymuseum-plugin-exemple/README.md

 difficulty: integer //1,2,3
 ```

-A SDK is fournissed in the project to manage activities with the system.
+A SDK is provided in the project to manage activities with the system.

 ## How to build